Cosmological Dynamics of Accelerating Model in $f(T)$ Gravity with Special Forms of Deceleration Parameter: Abstract

 \section{Abstract}

-In this paper, the dynamical behavior of the accelerated expansion of the universe is discussed within the framework of $f(T)$ gravity for a particular form of $ f(T) = \alpha (-T)^n.$ Considering a redshift-dependent parameterization of the deceleration parameter as \( q(z) = q_0 + q_1 \left( \frac{\ln(N+z)}{z+1} - \ln N \right) \).
+In this paper, the dynamical behavior of the accelerated expansion of the universe is discussed within the framework of $f(T)$ gravity, considering the power law functional form $ f(T) = \alpha (-T)^n.$ Two distinct redshift-dependent parameterizations of the deceleration parameter such as \( q(z) = q_0 + q_1 \left( \frac{\ln(N+z)}{z+1} - \ln N \right) \) and $q(z) = \dfrac{1}{2} + \dfrac{q_1 z + q_2}{(1+z)^2}$ are considered.
 We have derived the Hubble parameter in terms of redshift and discussed its effect on other cosmological parameters.
-Using Bayesian statistical analysis and $\chi^2$-minimization, the median values of the model parameters for both the cosmic chronometer and the combined (CC + Pantheon) dataset have been determined.
-Further, energy density, pressure, the equation of state for Dark Energy and statefinder diagnostics are analyzed.
-The current age of the universe is also computed for this model.
+Using Bayesian statistical analysis and $\chi^2$-minimization, the median values of the model parameters for both the cosmic chronometer(CC) and the joint (CC + Pantheon) dataset have been determined.
+Further, energy density, pressure, the equation of state for Dark Energy, Energy conditions and statefinder diagnostics are analyzed.
+The current age of the universe is also computed for these models.